mdn/translated-content-de/files/de/web/html/element/dialog/index.md

   }
 }

-/* Übergang der :backdrop wenn das Dialog-Modul in die obere Ebene verschoben wird */ dialog::backdrop {
+/* Transition the :backdrop when the dialog modal is promoted to the top layer */ dialog::backdrop {
   background-color: rgb(0 0 0 / 0%);
   transition:
     display 0.7s allow-discrete,
     overlay 0.7s allow-discrete,
     background-color 0.7s;
-  /* Entspricht
+  /* Equivalent to
   transition: all 0.7s allow-discrete; */
 }